1lann/lol-replay/README.md

 If you need help, have an issue or want to ask a question, feel free to contact me by [email](mailto:me@chuie.io) or by making an issue on [GitHub](https://github.com/1lann/LoL-Replay/issues).

+## Using Docker
+The LoL Replay server is also available as an image on Docker.
+Refer to the [Docker Hub page](https://hub.docker.com/r/1lann/lol-replay/) for more information.

 ## Screenshots

 ![Top of LoL Replay's web interface](http://i.imgur.com/cizHmcs.png)